mpotter/slate/source/index.html.md

   Here's something the QA Tester should consider.
 </pre>

-Design UI Flows for all user paths.
+Design UI Flows for all user paths that are prioritized for Pre-production.

 For any scenario within a user path that has a dramatic effect on the UI Flow, design a UI Flow specifically for it.